opendatateam/udata/docs/getting-started.md

 !!! info
     You now have a working udata instance but no frontend for the platform.

-# Install udata-front
+# Install cdata (formerly udata-front)

-With a valid udata environment, you can start the udata-front installation:
+With a valid udata environment, you can start the cdata installation:

 ```shell
 $UDATA_WORKSPACE